Kazoie/ChomusukeBot/README.md

 that DBURL is configured to connect to a postgres database and the used libraries are configured to it so i don't think you can use another DB for now.

 ##  Special Thanks
-A special Thanks to @Xemuth and @diviperr for helping me making this bot working fine and providing me some good advice during develoment
+A special Thanks to @Xemuth and @diviperr for helping me making this bot working fine and providing me some good advice during development